mmakonyela/GALUP/training/1_lu/exercises/m4_exercise2.md

 - The first farmer mainly plants row crops.
 - The second farmer focuses on livestock.
-- The third farmer owns a sawmill.
+- The third farmer does vegetable production.
 - The fourth farmer is a owner of orchards.

 Four farmers assign land-use suitability weights to each purposes as follows: